danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 }
 ```

-As you can see, the code is still rough even though we added a `textAttributes(at:)` function to the text view.
+The code is still rough even though we added a `textAttributes(at:)` function to the text view.
 This is why we should add more extensions later, to make these operations easier.

 You can now add a `@StateObject private var context = RichTextContext()` to the test app and pass it into the `RichTextEditor`.
-When you move the text input cursor, the coordinator will sync the underline information with the context, which you can then use as you wish in SwiftUI.
+When you move the cursor, the coordinator will sync the underline information with the context, which you can then use as you wish in SwiftUI.

 However, we currently have no way to make the rich text underlined from SwiftUI.
-We have the required functionality, but no way to trigger it from SwiftUI.
-Since SwiftUI views are structs, we also have no view reference that a button could use.
+We have the required functionality, but no way to trigger it.
+Since SwiftUI views are structs, we have no view reference that a button could use.
 We have to find another way.

-Turns out that we've actually just added a way to solve this - the context.
-If we could somehow observe context changes, we could fix so that just changing the context's `isUnderlined` could tell something with access to the text view to act on that change.
-Turns out we have this thing as well - the coordinator.
+Turns out that we actually just added a way to solve this - the context.
+If we can somehow observe context changes, we could fix so that changing the context's `isUnderlined` would tell something with access to the text view to act on that change.

-The coordinator could use `Combine` to observe the context, then apply the correct changes directly to the native text view, which in turn would update the text binding.
+Turns out we have this thing as well - the coordinator!
+The coordinator could use `Combine` to observe the context, then apply changes directly to the native text view, which in turn would update the text binding.

 Let's first add a way for the coordinator to store context observables: